SpurthiBollina/Parkinson-s-Disease-Identification/README.md

 I believe this can be improved by extracting SURF features of an image which includes local feature detectors and descriptors.
 While t-SNE techniques help retain the structural information, these techniques can be used to compare the spikes along the lines.

-### Appendix

-Plots pertaining to Static and Dynamic Drawings: